ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 ## Setting up the Mesh for Each Object
 Now we have declare the MeshHandle, we need to create the Mesh itself, or the object itself.

+If you want to use `Blender` to create an object and upload that as a mesh into the plugin, please refer Setting up the Mesh for Each Object using Object Loader from Blender section that is below this section.

 Let's start making the player object itself.
 Our design, since it is a basic model, will be a sqaure for the player.
 First, we declare a function that returns a Mesh type.
 ```rust